Skip to content

 Where to Order

 Death certificates in Georgia are issued by the Georgia Department of Public Health, Vital Records.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Georgia Department of Public Health, Vital Records